cannoc/hubot-scripts/README.md

 ### Sudo
   Hubot will do whatever you say
 ### Trivia
-  A fully blown trivia game with scoreboards
+  A full blown trivia game with scoreboards
 ### XKCD
   Show an xkcd comic strip